irulanCorrino/anti-tech/machinophobia--MANIFESTO/better-linux/README.md

 -- as a musician i used clamChordata --it was SUCH A PIECE OF TRASH (do not even tell me that some girl like an abalone may have A CHORD!!!)];
 - without 'military-grade AES encryption' & LUKS or dm-raid or whatsoever linux would be much better;
 - without apparmor linux would be much better; [...just some another military stuff];
 - without systemd linux would be much better; ['SystemDumb!
 Return to the sweatest times of Windows OS 3.11!!!']; 'From dé- + merde + -er, literally “to remove oneself from the shit”'[^3]; 'In October 2012, Arch Linux made systemd the default, also switching from SysVinit.
 Developers had debated since August 2012 and came to the conclusion that it was faster and had more features than SysVinit, and that maintaining the latter was not worth the effort in patches.
-Some of them thought that the criticism towards the implementation of systemd was not based on actual shortcomings of the software, rather the disliking of Lennart from a part of the Linux community and the general hesitation for change...' [a fatal decision] '...Specifically, some of the complaints regarding systemd not being programmed in bash, it being bigger and more extensive than SysVinit, the use of D-bus, and the optional on-disk format of the journal were regarded[^4] as advantages by programmers.'[^5];
+Some of them thought that the criticism towards the implementation of systemd was not based on actual shortcomings of the software, rather the disliking of Lennart from a part of the Linux community and the general hesitation for change...' [a fatal decision] '...Specifically, some of the complaints regarding systemd not being programmed in bash, it being bigger and more extensive than SysVinit, the use of D-bus, and the optional on-disk format of the journal were regarded[^4] as advantages by programmers.'[^5]; *final note:* wikipedians are ranting on 'old-fashioned linux users who are not ready to a switching from plain shell scripts and init scripts to some more abstract[^6] approach [like to one of this popular shit discussed here]' --this piece of trashy software is NOT ABSTRACT --it is derived[^6][^7][^8] AND contrived[^6][^7][^8];
 - without udev linux would be much better; ['no! --you develop!'];
 - without pulseAudio linux would be much better; 'In 2011 Poettering, one of the main developers of PulseAudio, praised ~~the Windows~~ and macOS audio stacks as "~~more advanced~~" [and called Open Sound System "a simplistic 90s style audio stack" without relevance for a modern desktop].'[^2] [~~strike-through~~ is mine];
 - without portAudio linux would be much better;